-Ministry of Corporate Affair aka MCA is government entity of India where company registration in India is done through the registrar of companies.
-This is the place where every kind of company is registered private limited company, limited company, limited liability company etc. Although, company formation or procedure for incorporation of company is quite easy but first, let us understand what type of business registration you want to do and what your capital investment is.
+In the article, we will take a look at company formation, limited liability company, Private limited company and Public limited company.
+Ministry of Corporate Affair aka MCA is a government entity of India where company registration in India is done through the registrar of companies.
+This is the place where every kind of company is a registered private limited company, limited liability company etc. Although, company formation or procedure for incorporation of a company is quite easy first, let us understand what type of business registration you want to do and what your capital investment is.

-Starting a company or doing own business is a dream of many Indians, and being registered on the MCA makes a big deal.
-First, let us know types of companies in India that can be registered on MCA and procedure for incorporation of a company.
+Starting a company formation or doing its own business is a dream of many Indians, and being registered on the MCA makes a big deal.
+First, let us know the types of companies in India that can be registered on MCA.

 Types of companies registered in MCA according to liability and ownership